dlt-science/science-notes/blogs/HED/hed.md

 const modifyTransactionFee = transaction.setMaxTransactionFee(new Hbar(16));

-//Sign the transaction with the client operator key and submit to a Hedera network
+//Sign the transaction with the client operator key and submit it to a Hedera network

 const txResponse = await modifyTransactionFee.execute(client);